 - Hemorrhages from non-compressible wounds, such as those to the abdomen.

 - Junctional hemorrhages, which occur where the arms and legs meet the trunk.
-They can be difficult to stop and are a major contributor to survivable deaths.
+They can be difficult to stop on the battlefield and are a major contributor to survivable deaths.

 - Hemorrhaging extremity wounds.

 Tension pneumothorax happens when a lung injury causes the lung to collapse.
-As a result, the lung leaks air, but is unable to take air back in.
+As a result, the lung leaks air, but cannot take air back in.
 The treatment of choice is needle decompression followed by tube thoracostomy.

 EMS personnel should note that the presence of chest tubes does not preclude the development of tension pneumothorax.
 So monitoring of the lungs, particularly in someone with a chest injury or airway obstruction, remains critical in tactical care.

 Airway obstructions are common in tactical medicine.
 The most common causes include head and spinal cord injuries.
-Proper suctioning equipment and technique is critical to managing the airway before and during transport.
-In many tactical scenarios, a survivor needs a ventilator to survive, and may need emergency surgery to treat the underlying cause of the obstruction.
+Proper suctioning equipment and technique are critical to managing the airway before and during transport.
+In many tactical scenarios, a patient needs a ventilator to survive and may need emergency surgery to treat the underlying cause of the obstruction.

 - Motor vehicle accidents

 EMS injuries increase the stress of a high-stakes tactical scenario.
 Even minor injuries can impair your judgment and make it more difficult to treat those whose lives hang in the balance.
-Moving slowly, double-checking your actions and equipment, and brushing up on safety precautions can protect you and the people for whom you care.
+Moving slowly, double-checking your actions and equipment, and brushing up on safety precautions can protect you and the people you care for.